republique-et-canton-de-geneve/git-sync/README.md

   Assignment of a GitLab role permission other than Maintainer, e.g., Developer, Guest or Owner, is carried out directly on the GitLab server.
 * The application does not create GitLab sub-groups.
 It only creates GitLab groups.
+* Whenever the application creates a GitLab group, the GitLab role permission "Owner" group is automatically assigned by GitLab to the user used for the connection.
+  That user is the user matching the connection token ``gitlab.account.token`` to be supplied in the parameter file ``distribution.properties``.
 * If an existing GitLab group matches no LDAP role, nothing happens to it.
 * The replication is one-way : from the LDAP server to the GitLab server.
 Accordingly, read-only access to the LDAP server is sufficient.